Code-Institute-Submissions/milestone-project-117/README.md

 * As a potential member I want easy access to information about what the gym offers.

-* As a potential member I want to see images from the gym to get a feel if it is the right choice.
+* As a potential member I want to see images from the gym to get a feel of the environment at the gym.

-* As a potential member I want clear and simple instructions how to become a member.
+* As a potential member I want clear and simple instructions on how to become a member.

 * As a potential member I want easy access to contact information.